MultiQC/MultiQC/docs/modules/dragen.md

 * `<output prefix>.time_metrics.metrics`
     * A bar graph of the total run time and a breakdown of the run time of each individual step
 * `<output prefix>.quant.metrics.csv`
-    * Bar graphs of RNA fragments
+    * A bar graph of RNA fragments
+* `<output prefix>.quant.transcript_coverage.txt`
+    * A line plot of average coverage along RNA transcripts

 Each QC output adds a section into the report if a corresponding QC file is found.